 To achieve this scenario into the future, the groundwater status increases compared to PES in two quaternary catchments (i.e. increases from category I to II).
 These two catchments include one in the Overberg West Coastal, plus G40C of the Overberg West IUA.
-The increase in groundwater stress in these four catchments is moderate, with each catchment increasing its status by one equivalent category (i.e. increases from category I to II).
+The increase in groundwater stress in these four catchments is moderate, with each catchment increasing its status by one equivalent category (i.e. increases from category I to II or II to III).